About the Martlet

 In addition to board meetings, the Martlet has weekly meetings to plan the direction of the paper.
 Our editorial/cover meetings, where we decide the week’s editorial topic (check out some examples of editorials here) and stories that will appear on the cover of the Martlet, happen in the week before a given print issue.
 If you are interested in getting involved at the Martlet, this is a great way to meet the staff and enjoy some reparté as we hash out the most pressing matters of the day.

-The Martlet publishes a print issue once a week during fall, winter and spring (except for during reading breaks and Christmas holidays).
+The Martlet publishes a print issue once every two weeks during fall, winter and spring (except for during reading breaks and winter holidays).
 During the summer, the Martlet publishes once a month.
 The Martlet’s website (which is where you are now) is frequently updated with new web-exclusive content.

 Maybe you have more serious questions, like what our constitution looks like and what our bylaws entail (hint: they don’t involve parking restrictions).
 Click on the links below to read those documents.
 And if you want to skip the legal jargon and find out how to get involved, click here.

 Board of Directors